 SF Scholars Coordinator (Civil Engineering) - Dr. Cheng Chen

-B.S. in Computer/Electrical Engineering + M.S. in Engineering: Concentration in Embedded Electrical and Computer Systems:
+B.S. in Computer/Electrical Engineering + M.S. in Electrical and Computer Engineering (previously M.S. in Engineering: Concentration in Embedded Electrical and Computer Systems):

 The blended programs offer an accelerated route for motivated undergraduate students in Computer/Electrical Engineering to complete both their B.S. and M.S. degrees in five years.
 Students work directly with a faculty advisor to gain research experience and necessary skills to apply creativity, critical thinking, and technologies in developing engineering products and solutions for real-world problems.
 The undergraduate program introduces a breadth of the field and the master program a depth, the combination of which is excellent preparation for flourishing in the modern tech economy.

 - B.S. in Computer Engineering + M.S. in Engineering: Concentration in Embedded Electrical & Computer Systems Roadmap

 - B.S. in Electrical Engineering + M.S. in Engineering: Concentration in Embedded Electrical & Computer Systems Roadmap